 Let's take a look at each one in a little more detail:

-Some benefits of using an RFP when kicking off a new purchase initiative in your business include:
+Here are some benefits of using an RFP to kick off a new purchase initiative in your business:

-• It helps to build relationships.
-The process enables vendors to engage with the organization, ask questions and clarify any confusing points.
-This sets out a culture of collaboration, support, and communication between both parties setting a solid basis for a supportive working relationship.
+- It helps to build relationships: The process enables vendors to engage with the organization, ask questions, and clarify any confusing points.
+This sets out a culture of collaboration, support, and communication between both parties.
+The RFP can be the foundation of your future working relationship.

 13 components of an RFP